ltdev22/mvcframework/README.md

 - To generate a new custom command: `$ php cmder make:console FooCommand`
 - To generate a new exception: `$ php cmder make:exception FooException`. __Note:__ running this command will only generate the new exception.
 You can use `App\Exceptions\ExceptionHandler` to handle your custom exception with a custom method (see other exceptions for ref) otherwise will default to `unhandledException`.
 - To run migration and seed commands please refer to the [Migrations](https://github.com/ltdev22/mvcframework#migrations) section for more details
+- To generate a custom validation rule: `$php cmder make:rule FooRule`. __Note:__ running this command will only generate the new rule within `App\Rules`.
+You need to boot the new rule within `App\Providers\ValidationRuleServiceProvider`.

 ## Migrations